The Family Court does not generally have powers to order child support maintenance for children.

 Child Support Agreements

-If you and your former spouse reach an agreement in relation to child support matters, this agreement can be formalized by way of a Child Support Agreement.
-In addition to specifying a weekly or fortnightly payment for the child’s general living expenses, you and your former spouse can agree on matters concerning payment of private school fees, medical insurance and extracurricular activities.
-There are two types of Child Support Agreements, Binding and Limited Child Support Agreements.
+If you and your former spouse reach an agreement in relation to child support matters, this agreement can be formalized by way of a kid Support Agreement.
+In addition to specifying a weekly or fortnightly payment for the child’s general living expenses, you and your former spouse can agree on matters concerning payment of private school fees, medical insurance, and extracurricular activities.
+There are two types of kid Agreements, Binding, and Limited Child Support Agreements.

 Binding Child Support Agreement

-A Binding Child Support Agreement can provide for a lower rate of child support to be paid than what would otherwise be payable under the child support formula.
+A Binding Child Support Agreement can provide for a lower rate of child support to be paid than what would otherwise be payable under the kid support formula.

 A Binding Child Support Agreement can only be set aside if –